Nishiyamo/T-SQLTest/README.md

 use ATLAX360_HI_DB; that is our "Prod" db.
 And do all querys to this db

-All these comments, where done by doing experiments with MSSQL and SQLAlchemy
+All these comments, where done when experimenting with MSSQL and SQLAlchemy

 ChangeLog for the code test: